divy-14/Deep-Learning-Projects/README.md

 # Deep-Learning-Projects

-This repository consists of deep learning projects made by me.
+This repository consists of Deep learning projects made by me.